tomsalzer/Sailing/_posts/2022-03-19-offer-withdrawn-and-accepted.md

 We have some things to do to unwind the Catalina negotiation and to complete the purchase of the Nonsuch, including:
 - [x]&ensp;Cancel the cashiers check that had been made out to the seller
 - [x]&ensp;Cancel the marine survey of the Catalina
-- [ ]  Cancel the haulout of the Catalina with the boatyard
+- [ ]&ensp;Cancel the haulout of the Catalina with the boatyard
-- [ ]  Cancel the insurance on the Catalina and arrange insurance on the Nonsuch
+- [ ]&ensp;Cancel the insurance on the Catalina and arrange insurance on the Nonsuch
-- [x]  Purchase the existing marine survey of the Nonsuch from the broker
+- [x]&ensp;Purchase the existing marine survey of the Nonsuch from the broker
-- [ ]  Secure moorage for the smaller Nonsuch at our preferred marina
+- [ ]&ensp;Secure moorage for the smaller Nonsuch at our preferred marina
-- [ ]  Once our preferred moorage is secured, cancel the larger slip we secured at a different marina
+- [ ]&ensp;Once our preferred moorage is secured, cancel the larger slip we secured at a different marina

 ## Triage

 ### Safety and seaworthiness
-- [ ]  Arrange for fiberglass repairs at a quality boatyard (keel and rudder tube)
+- [ ]&ensp;Arrange for fiberglass repairs at a quality boatyard (keel and rudder tube)
-- [ ]  Inspect and test the inflatable dinghy, repair or replace as needed
+- [ ]&ensp;Inspect and test the inflatable dinghy, repair or replace as needed
-- [ ]  Confirm that tablet mount fits my tablet with Navionics charts installed
+- [ ]&ensp;Confirm that tablet mount fits my tablet with Navionics charts installed
-- [ ]  Test radar
+- [ ]&ensp;Test radar
-- [ ]  Replace old fire extinguishers with new
+- [ ]&ensp;Replace old fire extinguishers with new

 ### Comfort
-- [ ]  Diagnose and repair diesel cabin heater
+- [ ]&ensp;Diagnose and repair diesel cabin heater
-- [ ]  Diagnose and repair the instant hot water heater
+- [ ]&ensp;Diagnose and repair the instant hot water heater

 ## Wishes
-- [ ]  Clean a few spots on interior cushions
+- [ ]&ensp;Clean a few spots on interior cushions
-- [ ]  Consider a fishfinder or chartplotter with bottom mapping
+- [ ]&ensp;Consider a fishfinder or chartplotter with bottom mapping

 ___